Krish44/Notes/Unix Commands.md

     ls -l | grep -v ^d

  * For any available file
-   find ./ maxdepth 1 -type f | sort -u
+   find ./ -maxdepth 1 -type f | sort -u

- * For file withName starting with Data find ./ maxdepth 1 -name 'Data*' | sort -u
+ * For file withName starting with Data find ./ -maxdepth 1 -name 'Data*' | sort -u

 ###### Replace exact word:
 	\<\> will search for exact word, " " surrounded will allow to use variables inside
 	sed "s/\<sample_name\>/$SAMP###### Replace first occurrence of the keyword